One page for entry stamp

 While local law enforcement authorities are cooperative, they lack the resources to respond effectively to serious criminal incidents.
 U.S. citizens who are victims of crime should contact the local police and the U.S. Embassy in Georgetown.

 Do not buy counterfeit and pirated goods, even if they are widely available.
-Not only are these goods illegal in the United States, but buyers are also breaking local laws.
+These goods are illegal in the United States and cannot be brought into the country.

-Victims of Crime: U.S. citizen victims of sexual assault should contact the local police and the U.S. Embassy.
+Victims of Crime: U.S. citizen victims of sexual assault should contact the local police and the U.S. Embassy in Georgetown.

 Remember that local authorities are responsible for investigating and prosecuting the crime.